KhennieA/OLA-KEHINDE-AYOTOLA---CYBERSECURITY-PORTFOLIO/README.md

 - Women Techsters Fellowship (WTF)
 - ISC2 Certified in cybersecurity
 - Google Cybersecurity Certificate (in progress)
-- Cisco Junior Cybersecurity Professional (IN progress)
+- Cisco Junior Cybersecurity Professional (in progress)
 - Tryhackme Practical labs

     ---

 ## Career Objective
-- T secure a cybersecurity internship where i can develop practical skills, support security operations and compliance efforts and grow into a well-rounded cybersecurity professional under mentorship.
+- To secure a cybersecurity internship where i can develop practical skills, support security operations and compliance efforts and grow into a well-rounded cybersecurity professional under mentorship.

 ---